EmberEmu/Hexi/README.md

 the data, as shown in the above example.

-Best of all, because this is handled by templates, there is zero runtime cost if no conversion is required (i.e. that is the native byte order matches the requested byte order) and constant values can be converted at compile-time.
+Best of all, because this is handled by templates, there is zero runtime cost if no conversion is required (i.e. the native byte order matches the requested byte order) and constant values can be converted at compile-time.
 For example, specifying `hexi::endian::little` on a little-endian platform will generate zero code.